Double Exposure Blackjack October 27, 2017

 INTRODUCTION AND KEY FEATURES OF DOUBLE EXPOSURE BLACKJACK

-Double Exposure Blackjack also known as two card games is a variant of Blackjack where the dealer receives two face-up cards.
+Double Exposure Blackjack, also known as two card games, is a variant of Blackjack where the dealer receives two face-up cards.
 The game first appeared in Vegas world, a casino/hotel opened in 1979 on Las Vegas Boulevard.
-Having gone very popular, the game is now available online, powered by Play'nGo.
+Having gone very popular, the game is available online, powered by Play'nGo.

-On Double Exposure Blackjack, you will have various options which are Hit, Stand, Split, Double, Bust or Push.
+In Double Exposure Blackjack, you have various options which are Hit, Stand, Split, Double, Bust or Push.
 To ‘Hit’ means to be dealt an additional card and this can be done multiple times before clicking on ‘Stand’ for no additional cards.
 ‘Split’ is when the first 2 cards are of the same values.
 Therefore, you may split those into 2 separate hands by placing a second wager of equal value on the second hand thus continuing to play one hand at a time.
 To double the bet placed, click on ‘Double’ after being dealt with the first 2 cards, where afterwards only one card will be dealt to complete a hand.
 When the total value of cards in hand exceeds 21, this means that you ‘bust’ therefore you lose.
 In the event that the dealer’s hand is 17-21 and matches the value of your hand, it’s called a ‘push’ and the dealer wins.
 If you and the dealer both have blackjack, you win.

-The betting options that you will have on Double Exposure Blackjack are 1, 5, 10, 25 or 100 along with an x marked chip which you may click on any placed chip to remove your bet.
+The betting options that you have on Double Exposure Blackjack are 1, 5, 10, 25 or 100 along with an x marked chip which you may click on any placed chip to remove your bet.
 In the event that you’ve placed bets and wish to remove everything on the table, click on clear all and it will be done automatically for you.
 To begin the game, click on 'deal' after having selected your bet value.